Abdulwahab-CS/Budgety/README.md

 # Budgety
-Simple UI to manage incomes and expenses within the current month
+Simple UI to manage incomes and expenses within the current month.

+It's a practice on some javaScript main concepts.<br>
+It's part of a JavaScript course.

 Screenshot for the Budgety interface